nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

     ```python
     addD.sendAsync()
     ```

-    This functios, does the same sending process as above but asynchronously, as the definition of the function shows - `async def sendAsync(self)`.
+    This function does the same sending process as above but asynchronously, as the definition of the function shows - `async def sendAsync(self)`.

     The async I/O happens here: